Legitcode/ReactJSNews/_posts/2015-07-29-modals-in-react.md

 ###Simple React Modal

 After writing this post, I realized many of these modals have limitations and force things on you.
 In my case, most forced some css rules that I could not override.
 For this reason, I [made my own](https://github.com/zackify/simple-react-modal).
+You can view a demo [here](http://zach.codes/simple-react-modal/) with the default styling.

 ~~~js
 import Modal from 'simple-modal'